The fascination of minimum length and minimum time

 Top

-Regularly, rich people make statements about quantum gravity and unification.
+Regularly, celebrities make statements about quantum gravity and unification.
 But there is no royal road to geometry.
-And there is no shortcut for millionaires to quantum gravity.
+And there is no shortcut for celebrities to quantum gravity.

 Nature is not a computer nor a display.
 Nature cannot be divided meaningfully into cubes of Planck length.
 The arguments above imply that such a division does not describe any physical system or any physical variable.
-(The same hold for spheres of Planck length, or any other shape with Planck size in all three dimensions.)
+The same holds for spheres of Planck length, or for any other shape with Planck size in all three dimensions.
 Neither nature nor any physical system is made of Planck-sized voxels (volume elements).
 Such voxels would contrast with the difference between matter and empty space, with the observation of particles, and with every other observation.
-Instead, nature, space and physical systems are made of randomly occurring strand crossing switches.
-Strands do not produce tight distributions of volume elements - only rare strand crossing switches.
+(Instead, nature, space and physical systems are made of randomly occurring strand crossing switches.
+Strands do not produce tight distributions of volume elements - but only rare and distant strand crossing switches.)

 In contrast, black hole horizons can meaningfully be divided into surface elements of Planck area.
-(One can thus speak of black hole pixels.)
-Such surface elements describe their entropy.
-However, in practice, even for black holes, the Planck area is not observable.
+But their arrangement fluctuates continuously.
+Such fluctuating surface elements yield black hole entropy.
+However, even for black holes, the Planck area is not observable.
 All other physical systems cannot meaningfully be divided into surface elements of Planck area.
-Instead, nature, space and physical systems are made of randomly occurring strand crossing switches.
-Strands produce tight distributions of such surface elements on black holes.
+(Instead, nature, space and physical systems consist of strands with randomly occurring strand crossing switches.
+On black hole horizons, the crossings are as tight as possible.)

-Again in contrast, not even in physical space can length values be meaningfully divided into elements of Planck length.
+Not even in everyday physical space can length values be meaningfully divided into elements of Planck length.
 In no experiment about physical space can Planck lengths be counted.
 The Planck length cannot be reached or observed.

 Top